Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 The Wawona (named after an area in Yosemite, btw) just went through a redesign to make the poles stronger, which I love because they will stand up against beach wind well.

-Did I mention the poles are color-coded?
+Did I mention the poles have color-coding?
 Even the kids should be able to set this puppy up.

 Finally, I’m impressed by the denier ratings on it.
 The canopy, floor, and fly have 75, 150, and 75-denier ratings respectively, each with 1,200mm of polyurethane weatherproofing.